-A couple of close friends from iFood joined Nexa and they ended up inviting me to be a part of it as well.
-I have always been interested in all things healthcare, such as organic food and vegetarianism, and I wanted to experiment with something different from what I had been doing so far.
-Everything was different: market segment, company configuration, size of the team, etc. When I joined, Nexa was about 25 to 30 people and had nothing more than a working prototype of a potential product.
+That's all to say that, when I joined, Nexa had nothing more than a working prototype of a potential product.
 This product consisted in enabling much more efficient access to lab exam results.
 Dasa owns most of the clinical analysis labs in Brazil and they weren't at all connected with each other, in a data sense.
-But... they could be, they're all within the same umbrella, after all.
+But... they could be, as they're all within the same umbrella, after all.
 That product was called Livia and it was meant to do just that: connect everything into one source.

 At some point, we realized that the most valuable thing we had was hundreds and hundreds of health data points.
-We started thinking about what we could do with it, and what use case and persona we should optimize for.
-Nexa had a consultant doctor at that point and he kinda made us lean towards developing a product to guide doctors in examining lab results, convincing us that it was a major problem.
+Nexa had a consultant doctor at that point and he guided us to lean towards developing a product to help doctors in examining lab results, pitching to us that it was a major problem.
 We needed something to start with anyway because we knew the potential we had at hand.

-Right before I joined, they hired a Head of Design who quite quickly managed to form a team of 6 or 7 designers.
+Right before I joined, they hired a Head of Design who quite quickly managed to form a team of 5 or 6 designers.
 It's very unusual to see a small company with a relatively large team of designers.
-So, with many of us on board, there was plenty of workforces to work around concepts, possibilities, and explorations for proving that Nexa was worthwhile to the whole Dasa group.
+So, with many of us on board, there was plenty of manpower to work around concepts, possibilities, and explorations for proving that Nexa was worthwhile to the whole Dasa group.